Wildland-urban interface (WUI)

 A more accurate definition of the wildland urban interface describes both structures and vegetation as “fuel”, includes the topographic and weather conditions that affect the combustibility of these fuels and recognizes the unique interactions within this “combined fuel complex” that allows for the ignition and spread of fire through it.

-Therefore, for the purposes of community wildfire planning and WUI regulation development, this definition more accurately describes the WUI:
+Therefore, for the purposes of neighbourhood wildfire planning and WUI regulation development, this definition more accurately describes the WUI: